SannaAb/Pseudogenes/README.md

 ## How to run

-Ppsy takes either the two paired quality filtered fastq files or the alignment file as input.
+PΨFinder takes either the two paired quality filtered fastq files or the alignment file as input.
 How to run the tools on either input is described below.

-### How to run Ppsy using the Fastq files as input
+### How to run PΨFinder using the Fastq files as input

-If the input to Ppsy is fastq files then you need to create a star index for the human reference genome (hg19).
-The output index will be used in Ppsy.
+If the input to PΨFinder is fastq files then you need to create a star index for the human reference genome (hg19).
+The output index will be used in PΨFinder.
 We suggest that you use the following code snipped for creating an index for the reference genome.
 Be aware that the indexing step is time consuming and does require a high amount of memory.
-You only need to create the index once but make sure that you use the same version of star for creating the index that you use for running Ppsy.
+You only need to create the index once but make sure that you use the same version of star for creating the index that you use for running PΨFinder.

 ```